Confirming Independent Status

 • statement from the director of a runaway or homeless youth center or transitional living program on official letterhead.

-You must provide the requested documentation to receive an aid offer.
+You must provide the requested documentation and have your status confirmed to receive an aid offer.
 You will be notified of the request(s) via weekly email and a notification on the SFS channel of the Costs and Aid tab of TUportal.
 We strongly encourage you to submit documentation as soon as possible.
 You are only required to submit documentation the first time your file the FAFSA as an independent student.
 Please note that changing the reason for independent status will result in additional requests in subsequent years.